syedalthafali16/Vendor-Management-System/README.md

 # 🏪 Vendor Management System

 A simple web-based Vendor Management System built using **Python Flask**.
-This project allows users to add, view, and delete vendors with a modern UI.
+This project allows users to add, view, update, and delete vendors with a modern UI.

 ---